At the bottom of the page is our list of the top ten tips for remodeling a kitchen in a new home.

 Remember that the thing that people refuse to spend to get a great kitchen is not money.
 It is the time required to plan well.

-Paul, Julie, Ed, John, Lauren, Tom, and Stacia
+Paul, Julie, Chris, Ed, Lauren, Jeremy, Juliet, Camilla, and Mark

 Main Line Kitchen Design